-The school employs several sanctions to enforce the school Code of Conduct, and to ensure a safe and positive learning environment.
+The school employs a number of sanctions to enforce the school Code of Conduct, and to ensure a safe and positive learning environment.

 We employ each sanction appropriately to each individual situation.
-These are clearly communicated to school staff, pupils and parents.
+These are clearly communicate to school staff, pupils and parents.